shawon922/leetcode-practice/README.md

 # leetcode-practice
-The problems I have solve in Leetcode.
+The problems I have solved in Leetcode.